Josh Miller and Patrick Casey

-Josh Miller (born September 23, 1978), sometimes credited under the alias Worm Miller, is an American filmmaker, podcaster, and actor.
-He often collaborates with his high school friend Patrick Casey.
-He is best known for creating the Fox animated series Golan the Insatiable and writing Sonic the Hedgehog and its sequels, as well as directing the horror-comedy Hey, Stop Stabbing Me!.
-He is the host and co-founder of the long-running Los Angeles–based horror screening series Friday Night Frights.
-He was a frequent contributor to the now-defunct cinema website CHUD.com, contributing reviews, criticism, and interviewing filmmakers, writers, and actors such as Zach Braff, Charlie Day, and Don Cheadle.
+Joshua Miller (born September 23, 1978), sometimes credited under the alias Worm Miller, is an American filmmaker, podcaster, and actor.
+He often collaborates with his high school friend Patrick Pat Casey (born December 19, 1978), an American screenwriter, producer, and actor.
+They are best known for creating the Fox animated series Golan the Insatiable and writing Sonic the Hedgehog (film series), as well as directing the horror-comedy Hey, Stop Stabbing Me!.
+Miller is the host and co-founder of the long-running Los Angeles–based horror screening series Friday Night Frights.
+Miller was a frequent contributor to the now-defunct cinema website CHUD.com, contributing reviews, criticism, and interviewing filmmakers, writers, and actors such as Zach Braff, Charlie Day, and Don Cheadle.